cclivaz/etalk-docker/README.md

 The first version of the eTalks code has been developed in 2012-2015 by Frédéric Kaplan and Cyril Bornet (EPFL, CH), and is available on Github: https://github.com/OZWE/etalk

-This new version of the code has been developed by Martial Sankar and Claire Clivaz, SIB Swiss Institute of Bioinformatics, 2016-2019
+This new version of the code has been developed by Martial Sankar and Claire Clivaz, SIB Swiss Institute of Bioinformatics, 2016-2019.

-Clivaz, Claire, Cécile Pache, Marion Rivoal and Martial Sankar.
-“Multimodal Literacies and Academic Publishing: the eTalks.”
-Information Services & Use 35/4 (2015): 251-258.
+Clivaz, Claire, Cécile Pache, Marion Rivoal and Martial Sankar, “Multimodal Literacies and Academic Publishing: the eTalks”, Information Services & Use 35/4 (2015), p.
+251-258.

-Clivaz, Claire, Marion Rivoal and Martial Sankar.
-“A New Plateform for Editing Digital Multimedia: The eTalks.”
-In New Avenues for Electronic Publishing in the Age of Infinite Collections and Citizen Science: Scale, Openness and Trust, edited by Birgit Schmidt and Milena Dobreva, 156-159.
-IOS Press, 2015.
+Clivaz, Claire, Marion Rivoal and Martial Sankar, “A New Plateform for Editing Digital Multimedia: The eTalks”, in New Avenues for Electronic Publishing in the Age of Infinite Collections and Citizen Science: Scale, Openness and Trust, Birgit Schmidt and Milena Dobreva (eds.), IOS Press, 2015, p.
+156-159.

 # HOW TO CREATE AN ETALK USING THE CONTAINER